 If you want to retain what you learn in an online course you need to take an online course that uses video.
 What kind of video?
 They need to be short and instructional how-to videos geared towards teaching the age group you are going to teach.

 Most jobs in Asia are for teaching kids 6–13.
 You can teach kindergarten or adults even, but most jobs are for teaching kids.
-So if you are like most then you need a course specialized in teaching kids.
+So if you are like most then you need a course specialized for teaching kids.

 You don’t need much theory or to study English grammar (if you’re a native speaker) which you’ll get in a lot of courses.
 Sure you need to speak properly but you don’t enter a classroom and say, “Today we are going to study the present continuous form of…”

 That’s another language that your students don’t know especially if they are children or beginners-intermediates.